Detailed Guide forPhysical Therapists in San Diego County

-The median wage in 2016 for Physical Therapists in California is $95,555 annually, or $45.94 hourly.
-The median wage for Physical Therapists in San Diego County is $91,943 annually, or $44.20 hourly.
+The median wage in 2016 for Physical Therapists in California was $95,555 annually, or $45.94 hourly.
+The median wage for Physical Therapists in San Diego County was $91,943 annually, or $44.20 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary among employers.
 Generally, Physical Therapists receive medical, dental, and retirement benefits.
 In addition, many employers provide vision, life, vacation, and sick leave.
 Some employers offer a sign-on bonus.

 What Do Local Employers Say About Benefits?
 Of the 19 employers in San Diego County, almost all provide medical insurance, and most provide vacation and sick leave benefits to Physical Therapists who work full-time.